-GM first recalled the 2003-2007 models of the Chevrolet Cobalt, Pontiac G5, Pontiac Solstice, Saturn Ion, Saturn Sky, and Chevy HHR vehicles but increased the recall 2011 because newer models may have been repaired with older replacement parts that could be faulty.
-Owners were asked to bring their vehicles to a dealer to replace ignition switches.
-In the meantime, drivers have been instructed to avoid using key chains containing any other items besides the car keys.
-The extra weight of other objects can make an accidental ignition turn more likely.
+GM's initial recall covered the 2003-2007 models of the Chevrolet Cobalt, Pontiac G5, Pontiac Solstice, Saturn Ion, Saturn Sky, and Chevy HHR vehicles.
+However, the recall was expanded in 2011 due to the possibility that newer models might have been repaired using older replacement parts that could be faulty.
+Owners were urged to bring their vehicles to authorized dealers for ignition switch replacements.
+Meanwhile, drivers were advised to refrain from using key chains containing items other than the car keys because the additional weight could increase the likelihood of unintended ignition rotation.

-In the past decade, other General Motors vehicle defects have included problems with ignitions, steering, transmissions, and airbags, resulting in millions of recalls and, in some cases, serious motorist injuries and deaths.
+Over the past decade, General Motors has grappled with various vehicle defects, encompassing problems related to ignitions, steering, transmissions, and airbags.
+These issues have led to millions of recalls and, in some tragic instances, resulted in injuries and fatalities among motorists.

-In March 2014, GM announced another recall due to a problem that caused a failure to deploy side-impact airbags and seat belt pre-tensioners during crashes in certain models: 2008-2013 Buick Enclave and GMC Acadia models, 2009-2013 Chevrolet Traverse, and 2008-2010 Saturn Outlook vehicles.
+In March 2014, GM issued another recall concerning a specific problem that caused side-impact airbags and seat belt pre-tensioners to fail during crashes in specific models.
+This recall affected the 2008-2013 Buick Enclave and GMC Acadia models, the 2009-2013 Chevrolet Traverse, and the 2008-2010 Saturn Outlook.

-In a previous recall, General Motors announced a problem with electric power steering in 2005-2010 Chevrolet Cobalt and 2007-2010 Pontiac G5 cars, resulting in a sudden loss of power steering assist that could occur at any time.
+In a prior recall, General Motors addressed an issue related to electric power steering in the 2005-2010 Chevrolet Cobalt and 2007-2010 Pontiac G5 vehicles.
+This problem led to an abrupt loss of power steering assistance that could occur at any moment, posing a safety hazard.

-Another recall involved a transmission problem that resulted in vehicles rolling away after they were parked and the driver had exited the automobile.
-That recall affected 2009 models, including the Buick Enclave, Chevy Cobalt, HHR, Malibu, Traverse; GMC Acadia, Pontiac G5 and G6; and Saturn Aura and Outlook.Airbag Failures
+Yet another recall centered on a transmission problem that resulted in vehicles rolling away after being parked and the driver exiting the vehicle.
+This recall impacted 2009 models, including the Buick Enclave, Chevy Cobalt, HHR, Malibu, Traverse, GMC Acadia, Pontiac G5 and G6, and Saturn Aura and Outlook vehicles.

-As reported by the New York Times, lawmakers have questioned General Motors over their decade-long failure to correct a defective ignition switch.
-A new review of federal crash data shows that 303 people died after the airbags failed to deploy on two of the recently recalled models.
+As the New York Times reported, lawmakers have questioned General Motors over their decade-long failure to correct a defective ignition switch.
+A new review of federal crash data shows that 303 people died after the airbags failed to deploy on two recently recalled models.

 The review of the airbag failures from 2003 to 2012 by the Friedman Research Corporation adds to the growing reports of problems ignored before General Motors announced that it recalled more than 1.6 million cars worldwide because of the defective switch.
 G.M. has linked 12 deaths to the faulty switch in the two models investigated, the 2005-7 Chevrolet Cobalts and 2003-7 Saturn Ions, as well as four other models.